Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ### Project expectations

-The code has been developed to show how to create a Azure Sphere CO2 monitor and integrate with IoT Central -  It is not official, maintained, or production-ready code.
+The code demonstrates how to create an Azure Sphere CO2 monitor and integrate it with IoT Central.
+It is not official, maintained, or production-ready code.

 ### Expected support for the code

-This code is not formally maintained, but we will make a best effort to respond to/address any issues you encounter.
+This code is not formally maintained, but we will do our best to respond and address issues you encounter.

 ### How to report an issue